opentelemetry

 To visualize these traces, you can export your telemetry to backend Services, such as Zipkin and Prometheus.
 See exporters for more details.

-: span ID of the current span
+opentelemetry_context_traceparent: trace parent IDopentelemetry_trace_id: trace ID of the current spanopentelemetry_span_id: span ID of the current span

-Configure the plugin metadata to set set_ngx_var
+Configure the plugin metadata to set set_ngx_var as true:

 curl http://127.0.0.1:9180/apisix/admin/plugin_metadata/opentelemetry -H "X-API-KEY: $admin_key" -X PUT -d '